Location

 25.749698

 Vizcaya Station Plaza reimagines the Metrorail surroundings as a welcoming community space with programmable areas, comfortable seating, enhanced lighting, and lush native landscaping.
-The plaza strengthens neighborhood connectivity and acts as a gateway to cultural destinations by encouraging public gathering, rest, and transit-oriented activity.
-It also links directly to a pedestrian and bicycle bridge, offering seamless movement to the iconic Vizcaya Museum and Gardens.
+The Plaza strengthens neighborhood connectivity and acts as a gateway to to the iconic Vizcaya Museum and Gardens.
+The Plaza encourages encouraging public gathering, rest, and multimodal activity.

 3205 SW 1st Avenue